oshaughnessy/sierramountainll/_pages/softball/index.md

 position-oriented skills.
 We encourage coaches to rotate players through all positions throughout the season.

-This is a coach-to-player pitch division.
-In the 1st 1/3 of the season, coaches or a machine will throw pitches to batters.
-In the 2nd 1/3, players will throw for their own teammates.
-In the final 1/3, competitors will pitch against the other team.
+This is a player pitch division, but with accommodations for brand new pitchers.

 #### 8U Ground Rules